flatfeetpete/sunrise-calendar-feed/README.md

+# THIS IS AN AWFUL FORK, I'M JUST DOING IT SO I CAN C&P THE RESULT INTO DREAMHOST AND USE GITHUB TO EDIT.
+I'M AVOIDING THE TZ LOOKUP, SKIPPING HAVING A GOOGLE MAPS KEY

 # sunrise
 Display sunset and sunrise times as all day events from an iCalendar feed in Google Calendar, your phone or elsewhere.